Connect with the FPMRS Community

 FPMRS News, a weekly electronic newsletter, providing Society news, grant updates, upcoming events announcements, and timely clinical and best practice information.

-The AUGS Urogynecology Quality Registry (AQUIRE) is a national urogynecology-focused registry designed to measure and report healthcare quality and patient outcomes.
-Physician members are have free access to AQUIRE, the registry developed by urogynecologists for urogynecologists.
+The AUGS Urogynecology Quality Registry (ACQUIRE) is a national urogynecology-focused registry designed to measure and report healthcare quality and patient outcomes.
+Physician members have free access to ACQUIRE, the registry developed by urogynecologists for urogynecologists.

 Enhance Knowledge through Education

 Members enjoy reduced fees to all educational offerings, including:

 - PFD Week — the go-to meeting for health care professionals interested in or actively practicing Female Pelvic Medicine and Reconstructive Surgery.

 - AUGS eLearning — the central location for access to online educational offerings, including surgical videos from AUGS courses, PFD Week presentations, and the popular webinar course Introduction to FPMRS for primary care physicians.